jul-des/DL-AtCM/README.md

 Our finetuned models will be made available via the UK Biobank, according to UK Biobank regulations.
 More details will be added in the near future

+## Data

+For model finetuning we used data from the UK Biobank.
+The UK Biobank will make its data available to all researchers for all types of health-related research that is in the public interest.
+For details on the access preocedure see the UK Biobank website: http://www.ukbiobank.ac.uk/register-apply/.

+We evaluate our model on a primary care cohort (CODE-15% dataset).
+This dataset is publicly available under: https://zenodo.org/records/4916206

 ## Preprocessing

 We preprocess and segment the ECGs according to the specifications of McKeen et al. Their pipeline contains resampling to 500 Hz, normalization of ECGs and segmentation into 5 second segments.
 ECG-FM was built in collaboration with fairseq-signals, where the preprocessing pipeline is implemented.
 Details can be found under https://github.com/Jwoo5/fairseq-signals/tree/master/scripts/preprocess/ecg.
 For preprocessing of the CODE15% Dataset a solution is already implemented.
 For other datasets the example_records.py and example_signals.py scripts will have to be adapted according to the specifications.